 Despite an impressive and extensive effort by the LHC collaborations, there is currently no convincing evidence for new particles produced in high-energy collisions.
 At the same time, there has been a growing interest in machine learning techniques to enhance potential signals using all of the available information.

-For this informal workshop, there will be no registration fee.
+For this informal and virtual workshop, there will be no registration fee.
 However, please register so we can plan appropriately.

 David Shih (email@example.com), and